AishAM807/Mobile-Data-Analysis-/README.md

 - The Galaxy Z Fold6 and Fold5 series range from 7K–8.7K ADE, indicating Samsung’s foldable devices are priced slightly lower than Huawei’s top-tier Mate series.

 - Other notable models like Magic V series and Pixel 9 Pro Fold hover around 6.2K–7K ADE, placing them mid-tier in this analysis.

+### [2] Price Analysis :
+Launch Price ADE:

+- The Mate XT 512GB leads significantly at 11.10K ADE, followed closely by Mate XT 256GB at 10.50K.
+Huawei's Mate series dominates the top spots, suggesting a premium flagship lineup strategy.

+Huawei — 4.15K leads the entire market.
+This is driven by the Mate XT series (10.5K–11.1K) and multiple Mate X variants, showing a bold bet on ultra-premium foldables and flagship devices.

+Sony — 4.03K is remarkably close to Huawei despite having fewer visible models in the model chart, suggesting Sony maintains a tight, consistently high-priced portfolio with little budget dilution.

+Apple — 3.68K comes in third.
+Given Apple's global dominance in brand value, this ranking suggests the ADE currency or market region may skew toward models where Apple is slightly undercut by Sony/Huawei flagships.

+Launch Price INR:

+- In INR, Apple leads at 103.00K, overtaking Huawei (102.44K) and Sony (91.67K).
+This is a notable flip from the ADE view, where Huawei ranked #1 — suggesting Apple's India pricing strategy or currency conversion rates position it slightly higher in the Indian market.

+- Samsung (63.61K), Xiaomi (57.26K), Honor (48.85K), Oppo (46.49K), OnePlus (45.73K), and iQOO (44.00K) are all crammed within a ~20K range — the most fiercely competitive pricing band in the Indian market.
+For consumers, these brands offer near-identical price points, making specs and brand perception the deciding factor.

+### [3] Feature v/s Price comparision :
+- It lets you filter devices by RAM (1–16 GB) and Launch Price in PKR (15,999–631,130) to compare specs side by side — a powerful tool for value analysis across models.

+- iPhone X 64GB and 256GB share identical specs — same weight (174g), screen (5.8"), processor (A11 Bionic), battery (2,716mAh), and RAM (3GB).
+The only difference is storage.

+- iPhone XR across all three variants (64/128/256GB) is similarly identical in every spec column.

+- Largest screen at 7.9 inches

+- Heaviest at 300.5g (nearly double the iPhone X)

+- Biggest battery at 5,124mAh — almost double the iPhone X's 2,716mAh.

+### [4] Matrix visual using DAX:
+- iQOO: $399 → 538g (heaviest, cheapest)
+- Honor: $607 → 284g
+- Apple: $1,028 → 258g
+- Huawei: $1,112 → 222g
+- Google: $755 → 189g (lightest premium brand)

+📊 Brand Quadrant Summary:
+- QuadrantBrands💎
+- Premium Heavy SpendersHuawei,
+- Apple🎯 Value RAM ChampionsXiaomi,
+- OnePlus,
+- Oppo💼 Mid-Market BalancedSamsung,
+- Google,
+- Honor🛒 Budget AccessibleRealme,
+- Infinix,
+- POCO,
+- Lenovo⚠️
+- Data AnomalyNokia
+- Apple & Huawei — charge premium, keep RAM lean, focus on optimization & experience
+- Xiaomi, OnePlus & Oppo — compete on raw specs per dollar, RAM-heavy strategy
+- Google — premium price but lightest devices, minimalist hardware approach